apache/ignite-3/modules/platforms/dotnet/README.md

 # Key Features

-* Full support of all IGNITE APIs: SQL, Transactions, Key/Value, Compute.
+* Full support of all Ignite APIs: SQL, Transactions, Key/Value, Compute.
 * Connects to any number of Ignite nodes at the same time.
 * Partition awareness: sends key-based requests to the right node.
 * Load-balancing, failover, automatic reconnection and request retries.